AlexandreLemonnier/trialmaple/README.md

-# TrialMaple
+# TM-Maple

-**TrialMaple is a daily guessing game** based on Trackmania Nations Forever (TMNF) [**Hardest Trials List**](https://tmrpgtrial.com/list/cm7z509dr0f91mph5e47sftz0).
+**TM-Maple is a daily guessing game** based on some Trackmania map lists such as [**TMNF Hardest Trials List**](https://tmrpgtrial.com/list/cm7z509dr0f91mph5e47sftz0) or [**TMNF Classic RPG List**]([https://tmrpgtrial.com/list/cm7z509dr0f91mph5e47sftz0](https://tmrpg.com/maps?game=tmnf&mode=classic)).
-Each day at 00:00 CET/CEST, a new trial map is selected.
+Each day at 00:00 CET/CEST, a new trial map is selected for each game mode.
 Your goal: guess which map it is using progressively more precise hints!

 ---

 ## How to Play

-1. Pick a trial map from the TMNF list
+1. Pick a map from the list
 2. Click **Guess**
 3. Receive hints such as:
-   - Whether the WR points are higher/lower
+   - Whether the points are higher/lower
    - Which authors match
    - And more…
 4. Repeat until you find today’s map!